-Compared to the troposphere the extratropical stratosphere exhibits extended predictability (Waugh et al., 1998; Lahoz, 1999), though for extreme vortex events such as an SSW or, alternatively a polar vortex intensification, the predictability is still limited by initial condition uncertainty and model errors (Tripathi et al., 2015).
-Among forecast systems there is, nonetheless, an affinity between higher skill in the stratosphere and higher skill in the troposphere (Domeisen et al., 2020a), and most systems consistently predict polar vortex intensification and final warmings better than SSWs (Ichimaru et al., 2016; Domeisen et al., 2020a).
-For the NH winter/spring stratosphere deterministic forecast skill is generally limited to a range of one to two weeks (Domeisen et al., 2020a).
-In the SH perturbations to the polar vortex in winter persist into spring due to the reduced intraseasonal variability (Figure 8) resulting from the weaker planetary wave forcing (Byrne and Shepherd, 2018).
-Hence, the SH stratosphere is potentially predictable on longer time scales, as is evident in the significant skill found by Seviour et al. (2014) in the prediction of the strength of the Antarctic stratospheric polar vortex in spring at one month average lead times (Figure 15).
+Compared to the troposphere the extratropical stratosphere exhibits extended predictability (Waugh et al., 1998; Lahoz, sphere and higher skill in the troposphere (Domeisen et al., 2020b), and most systems consistently predict polar vortex intensification and final warmings better than SSWs (Ichimaru et al., 2016; Domeisen et al., 2020b).
+For the NH winter/spring stratosphere deterministic forecast skill is generally limited to a range of 1 to 2 weeks (Domeisen et al., 2020b).
+In the SH perturbations to the polar vortex in winter persist into spring due to the reduced intraseasonal variability (Fig. 8) resulting from the weaker planetary wave forcing (Byrne and Shepherd, 2018).
+Hence, the SH stratosphere is potentially predictable on longer timescales, as is evident in the significant skill found by Seviour et al. (2014) in the prediction of the strength of the Antarctic stratospheric polar vortex in spring at 1-month-average lead times (Fig. 15).